AgileRL/AgileRL/docs/api/arena/models.rst

 Arena manifest models
 =====================

-The ``agilerl-arena`` package is where the training manifest schema lives: the Pydantic models under :mod:`agilerl.arena.models` describe every algorithm, network, and training section, with no dependency on torch.
-They are the same classes :class:`~agilerl.training.trainer.LocalTrainer` trains from; :mod:`agilerl.models` re-exports them and adds only what a local run needs (see :doc:`../models/index`).
+The ``agilerl-arena`` package provides lightweight Pydantic schemas under :mod:`agilerl.arena.models` for validating and serializing training manifests before they are sent to Arena.
+These models are **not** a substitute for :mod:`agilerl.models` when running :class:`~agilerl.training.trainer.LocalTrainer`.

 Training manifest
 -----------------